memcachier/docs/heroku_articles/expressjs-memcache.md

 ### Session Caching

-On Heroku it is a good idea to store sessions in memcache instead of in a file on disk for two reasons:
+On Heroku it is a good idea to store sessions in Memcached instead of in a file on disk for two reasons:

 1. Dynos only have an ephemeral filesystem that is not persisted across restarts.
 2. You might have multiple dynos which will not share the same ephemeral filesystem.

-Memcache works well for sessions that time out, however, since memcache is a cache and thus not persistent, saving long-lived sessions in memcache might not be ideal.
+Memcached works well for sessions that time out, however, since Memcached is a cache and thus not persistent, saving long-lived sessions in Memcached might not be ideal.
 For long-lived sessions consider a permanent storage option such as your database.

-To use sessions in Express you need `express-session` and to back it by your memcache you need `connect-memjs`:
+To use sessions in Express you need `express-session` and to store them in Memcached you need `connect-memjs`:

 ```term
 $ npm install express-session connect-memjs